 This affects the following routes:

-A normal Sunday service will operate from 17:00.
+A normal Sunday service will return from 17:00.

 For up-to-date information on DLR services follow @LondonDLR on Twitter.

-The following Santander Cycles docking stations will be suspended from 00:00 on Sunday 24 April until 08:00 on Monday 25 April:
+The following Santander Cycles docking stations will be suspended:

 If you can, allow more time for your journey or re-route to avoid these stations.

 London Overground services are suspended between Harrow & Wealdstone and Euston.
 Read the latest advice.

 Taxis and minicabs will run as normal, but journey times will be affected by traffic in the area.
 Please re-route or allow plenty of time for your journey.